-The area of 330 cm2 specified in ETS 123 is the minimum space for housing an individual animal or a breeding pair.
-Cages with an area of more than 500 cm2 should be the standard for the group housing of mice.
+The area of 330 cm specified in ETS 123 is the minimum space for housing an individual animal or a breeding pair.
+Cages with an area of more than 500 cm should be the standard for the group housing of mice.
 This permits the housing of up to 6 Mice (up to 30g b.w.) in type II long and up to 10 mice in type III cage (up to 30g b.w.), according to ETS 123.
-A floor space of 500 cm2 facilitates the use of enrichment measures (e.g. nesting material or possible places of refuge).
-Although group housing is basically preferred, individual housing for male mice that are often in-
+A floor space of 500 cm facilitates the use of enrichment measures (e.g. nesting material or possible places of refuge).